 CMP is an rstyle affiliate

-1. Everything summer is on sale right now.
+1. Everything summer is on sale on Labor Day.
 It’s a great time to stock up on t-shirts, shoes, jeans, light outerwear, swimsuits — for both you and the kids.
 In fact, order a size up if you’re shopping for younger kids and you’ll be all set for spring.
 (Which is only six months away!)

 2. Back-to-school items are even on sale!
 In July, we shared a post on the shops with the deepest discounts on clothing, gear, backpacks, lunch bags and more — and lots of them are still offering those deals.